hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - C. Van Vliet, 2008:  *Equilibrium and Non-equilibrium Statistical Mechanics*.
 World Scientific.

-- M. T. Vaughn, 2007:  *Introduction to Mathematical Physics8.
+- M. T. Vaughn, 2007:  *Introduction to Mathematical Physics*.
 Wiley-VCH.

 - H. W. Wyld, 1976:  *Mathematical Methods for Physics*.
 Lecture Notes and Supplements in Physics, vol. 15.
 W. A. Benjamin.
 (An updated 45th anniversary edition, edited by G. Powell, was published in 2021 by CRC Press.)